Provincial Mausoleum of Political Prisoners and Deportees: Present-day

 The Provincial Mausoleum of Political Prisoners and Deportees in Menen remains an important place of remembrance.
 Every year on the first Sunday of June, (previously on Father's Day) a commemoration ceremony takes place in honour of the victims.
 This ceremony is organised by the Royal Society of the Bearers of the Decorations and Medals of Belgium, regional department Kortrijk.

 The mausoleum, located at the back of the Old City Cemetery (park cemetery) in the Ieperstraat and Zandputstraat, is maintained and supported by the province of West Flanders and the city of Menen.
 It remains accessible to visitors who want to reflect on the history and sacrifices of the political prisoners and deportees during the Second World War.

 In addition to the annual commemorations, there are also initiatives such as the placement of stumbling stones in Menen, Lauwe and Rekkem, which pay tribute to the victims and keep their stories alive.
 These efforts underline the continuing importance of the mausoleum as a symbol of remembrance and awareness.

 Program (modern)

-The Program of the Ceremony goes as followed:
+The (general) Program of the Ceremony is: